SEND Information Report 2020-21

 - Lesson Observations

-- Structured conversations
+- Structured conversations with families

 How do we handle complaints from parents of children with SEND about provision made at the school?